metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

         current <Namespace> scope

-* scope for a namespace at a submode, bound to a variable in the pattern
+* scope for a namespace at a subnode, bound to a variable in the pattern

         <Namespace> scope at <Variable>